CBD is a new trend that has made its way to Lakeland in the past few years and is making sizable headway for the medical marijuana industry.

 “Over 70 percent of Florida voters approved medical marijuana in 2016,” DeSantis said.
 “I thank my colleagues in the Legislature for working with me to ensure the will of the voters is upheld.
 Now that we have honored our duty to find a legislative solution, I have honored my commitment and filed a joint motion to dismiss the state’s appeal and to vacate the lower court decision which had held the prior law to be unconstitutional.”

 CBD and medical marijuana are getting a lot of publicity as of late, due to the speculation that they offer healing/medical properties and uses.
 CBD is known to have been used for ailments including childhood epilepsy, anxiety and chronic pain.
+When CBD Lotion and oils are applied on the skin, it is known to prevent acne and reduce marks on skin.

 One shop in Lakeland is in support of CBD and medical marijuana uses.
 Cheyenne Wood of Lakeland CBD Wellness discussed the topic of CBD a little in an interview.
 The store has been open for almost a year and is located in Downtown Lakeland.